On “keeping up” – and why Tortoises go faster

-At that point, I was very interested in online marketing and so I was doing a course on it.
-The teacher wanted us to see it as more of a long-term thing and not some kind of get rich quick scheme, telling us that if we wanted to build a genuinely successful business online then it was going to take time and that we would actually get there more quickly by going at a slow and steady pace – but taking small action every single day.
-He encouraged us to think of ourselves as tortoises – going at a slow methodical pace but knowing that we would get there in the end.
+At that point, I was taking a course in online marketing and setting up a website to help people with anxiety.
+The teacher wanted us to see it a long-term thing and not some kind of get rich quick scheme, telling us that if we wanted to build a genuinely successful business online then it was going to take time and that we would actually get there more quickly by going at a slow and steady pace – but taking small action every single day.
+He encouraged us to think of ourselves as tortoises – slow and methodical but knowing that we would get there in the end.

-But I was so impatient in those days – I was very hard on myself and wanted to be further ahead than I was.
+I was so impatient in those days – I was very hard on myself and was just desperate to be further ahead than I was.
 But I could see he was making an important point.
-So, to remind myself, I bought myself a little soft toy of a tortoise which I kept on my desk, and all my passwords at the time had some variation of the word tortoise in them just to remind me that it was ok to take my time.
+So, to remind myself, I bought myself a little soft toy of a tortoise which I kept on my desk, and all my passwords at the time had some variation of the word tortoise in them just to remind me that it was ok to take my time!

 A more recent reminder

-Now this is particularly fascinating because it’s a membership, it’s not a course.
+Now this was particularly fascinating to me because it’s a membership – it’s not a course with modules you have to work through at the same pace as everyone else.
 Its absolutely built and designed to be a “go at your own pace” type of a model, to meet people wherever they’re at.

-And the reason its fascinating to me is because is it brings up something that comes up for so many of us – that we’re so often naturally inclined to compare ourselves unfavourably to other people or to some vision of ourselves and where we think we should be, and find ourselves lacking.
+How we are so naturally inclined to compare ourselves unfavourably to other people or to some vision of ourselves and where we think we should be, and find ourselves lacking.

 When actually the reality is that there is nothing to keep up with – we just need to keep moving forward.

 Embrace your inner tortoise